totuni/esp-studio-examplesII/Analytics/analytics_kmeans/README.md

 ### w_training

-This window looks at all of the events and periodically generates a new clustering model using the k-means algorithm.
+This window analyzes all of the events and periodically generates a new clustering model using the k-means algorithm.
 Generated clustering model events are published to the w_score window.

 Explore the settings for the w_training window:
 1. Open the project in SAS Event Stream Processing Studio and select the w_training window.